0x333333/binarizewolfjolion/README.md

 	python generateTable.py test_p.ppm test_w.ppm test_n.ppm test_s.ppm

+At last the file 'testBin.slf' is the input file for Calicia or Lattice Miner

 ### Execute by default

-I have integrated all those operation into a shell script file:
+I have integrated all those operation above into a shell script file:

 	./run.sh